resauce-dev/directus-image-scout/readme.md

 To enable Image Scout as field in your application, follow this process:

 1. Head to the settings of the collection you'd like Image Scout on
-2. Create a new field: Standard Field
+2. Create a new files field
 3. Call the column whatever you'd like (feature_image?)
-4. Set the "Type" to `UUID`
-5. Set the "On Create" field to `Do Nothing`
-6. Fill out any of the other fields of your own accord
+4. Fill out any of the other fields of your own accord
-7. Under "Interface" select `Image Scout`
+5. Under "Interface" select `Image Scout`
-8. Under "Display" select `Image` as the display.
+6. Under "Display" select `Image` as the display.

 ## Liability